spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/emergency-response/index.html.md

 - If you use {GitLab Feature}, please review the [scenarios] and avoid them.
 - If you have not migrated to {GitLab Feature}, please know that we [provided additional support] to all affected releases.

 We're working to reduce the conditions that can cause {specific issue} and will update the [{cases}] when we do so.
-If you are using {GitLab Feature} and require additional guidance, please contact your support representative or your TAM.
+If you are using {GitLab Feature} and require additional guidance, please contact your support representative or your CSM.

 Kind regards,
 {Sender}